-Cochiti Lake: Fishing for pike was good when using small jerkbaits.
-Fishing for smallmouth and largemouth bass was fair to good when using crankbaits and jigs.
-Fishing for catfish was good when using cut bait and nightcrawler worms.
+Cochiti Lake: Fishing for pike was good when using silver and green Kastmaster lures.
+Fishing for smallmouth bass was fair to good when using crankbaits and jigs.
+Fishing for catfish was fair to good when using cut bait and nightcrawler worms.

-El Vado Lake: The State Park isopen for day use and can be accessed at the Main Park area, North El Vado Day Use Area off Hwy 95 and Hargroves Day Use Area off Hwy 322.
+El Vado Lake: The State Park isopen for day use and can be accessed at the Main Park area, North El Vado Day Use Area off Hwy 95, and Hargroves Day Use Area off of Hwy 322.

-Fenton Lake: Fishing for trout was good when using prince nymph flies, beadhead nymph flies, worms and salmon eggs Please remember, only two cutthroat trout are allowed to be harvested per day within the regular five-fish limit.
+Fenton Lake: Fishing for trout was good when using Griffith's Gnat flies, beadhead nymph flies, worms and salmon eggs.
+Please remember, only two cutthroat trout are allowed to be harvested per day within the regular five-fish limit.